 As the scale and complexity of political science data continue to grow, it is increasingly important that analysts have access to accurate, fast, and scalable methods for dealing with missing values.
-The approach we have developed in this study, MIDAS, offers a way of quickly multiply imputing missing values in large and complex datasets with high levels of accuracy.
-A battery of tests involving simulated and real data have furnished consistent evidence of these advantages.
-MIDAS not only produces accurate imputed values and parameter estimates under the conditions assumed by the dominant approach to MI- multivariate normality- but also outperforms leading MI strategies on imputation accuracy in a more realistic scenario.
-In addition, it scales more efficiently than these algorithms with real electoral data, exhibiting a speed advantage with that increases with both the number of columns and the number of rows.
+The approach we have developed in this study, MIDAS, offers a way of efficiently multiply imputing missing values in large and complex datasets with high levels of accuracy.
+A battery of tests involving simulated and real data have provided evidence of these advantages - both absolute and relative to existing MI strategies - across a range of settings.

-To be sure, MIDAS is by no means a panacea for missing-data problems in the emerging era of Big Data in political science.
-As discussed earlier, the approach is not guaranteed to perform well with all types of data and may be not be straightforward to optimize for particular applications.
+To be sure, MIDAS is not a panacea for missing-data problems in the emerging era of Big Data in political science.
+As discussed earlier, despite its flexibility, the approach is not guaranteed to perform well with every type of data and may be not be straightforward to optimize for particular applications.
 Nevertheless, we believe that it constitutes a useful addition to the methodological toolkit of applied researchers and nicely complements the strengths of existing approaches to MI.
 Indeed, it is precisely the kinds of applications with which these approaches can struggle where MIDAS comes into its own.

-In bringing together MI, DAs, dropout, and other concepts and techniques, this study contributes to the influential literature on missing data in political science as well as to promising emerging research agendas on deep learning, neural networks, Big Data, variational inference, and Bayesian modeling.
-In addition, given the close connection between missing-data problems and the estimation of treatment effects (Ding and Li 2018), we believe that MIDAS may have implications for the study of causal inference - and perhaps even practical uses in this area, for instance, as a tool for mitigating measurement error (Blackwell et al. 2017) or imputing counterfactuals for treated units within a potential outcomes framework (Xu 2017).
-In this respect, it could facilitate ongoing efforts to make Big Data, machine learning, and causal inference "work together" to generate new substantive political knowledge (Grimmer 2015).
+In bringing together MI, DAs, dropout, and other methods, this study contributes to the influential political science literature on missing data as well as to promising emerging research agendas on deep learning, neural networks, Big Data, variational inference, and Bayesian modeling in the discipline.
+In addition, given the close connection between missing-data problems and the estimation of treatment effects, we believe that MIDAS may have implications for the study of causal inference - and perhaps even practical uses in this area, for instance, as a tool for mitigating measurement error (Blackwell et al. 2017) or imputing counterfactuals for treated units within a potential outcomes framework (Xu

+2017).
+In this respect, it could facilitate ongoing efforts to make Big Data, machine learning, and causal inference "work together" to generate new substantive knowledge about politics (Grimmer 2015).